Las Vegas Car Accident lAWYER

 Car Accident Cases in Nevada

-The Las Vegas car accident lawyer at the Law Offices of Steven M. Burris has dedicated his practice to advocating for the most serious of accident victims.
-For more than 40 years, our team has been providing the zealous legal representation needed to obtain just and fair legal compensation for our clients.
+The Las Vegas car accident lawyer at Burris & Thomas, LLC has dedicated his practice to advocating for the most serious of accident victims.
+For more than 45 years, our team has been providing the zealous legal representation needed to obtain just and fair legal compensation for our clients.

 The Nevada road system is a unique combination of open desert highways and congested metropolitan avenues.
 Serious Las Vegas auto accidents causing major injuries, however, can occur on any type of roadway, at any time.
 Nearly 19,000 injury crashes happen each year in the state of Nevada.